 In the Bible, both guys and girls are told to aim for physical, emotional, and spiritual purity: "Don't let anyone look down on you because you are young, but set an example for the believers in speech, in life, in love, in faith and in purity."
 (That's from 1 Timothy 4:12—our namesake's verse for 412teens!)
 After all, our bodies actually belong to God, and He expects that we will use them for His glory and not selfish reasons (Romans 12:1).

 So if we are called to be pure and modest, we have to ask ourselves, "Is wearing a bikini going to help me be modest and pure?
-Can a bikini-clad body be used for Godís glory?"
+Can a bikini-clad body be used for God’s glory?"
+The answer is not automatically "no," but it does give us some things to think about...

-By dressing provocatively or showing a lot of skin, it's possible that you could cause a man to look at your body lustfully, which would be a sin for him (Matthew 5:27-29).
+By dressing provocatively or showing a lot of skin to turn heads, it's possible that you could cause a man to look at your body lustfully, which would be a sin for him (Matthew 5:27-29).
 That's not to say that the guy has no responsibility whatsoever to control his own thoughts, but it certainly isn't very helpful to intentionally tempt and tease, is it?
-Yes, guys are responsible for their own thoughts—a girl can't control a man's mind (contrary to popular belief)—but it is also a girl's responsibility to stop herself from tempting him on purpose.
+To be clear, YES, guys are responsible for their own thoughts—a girl can't control a man's mind (contrary to popular belief)—but it is also a girl's responsibility to stop herself from tempting him on purpose.

 If a girl has no intention to cause temptations or draw attention to herself, then it might be perfectly fine for her to wear a bikini.
 A lot depends on the situation and location and the people around her.
 Just a bunch of the girls in a friend's hot tub?
 Probably fine!
-A private swimming pool in the backyard, where no neighbors can gawk and stalk?
-Totally okay, so long as there are no guys present who are going to have a problem with your swimwear.
+Swimming in the community or home pool (without the intention of getting neighbors to gawk and stalk)?
+Totally okay, so long as you are respectful if someone present has an issue with your swimwear.
+(For example, if two-piece swimwear is not allowed at the community pool or if your parents say bikinis are off limits.)

 Remember, girls, we have a responsibility to be modest by not drawing attention to ourselves but instead putting the focus back on God.
-We are also responsible for helping and encouraging our fellow Christian friends by not intentionally tempting them to have impure thoughts (from the guys) or even thoughts of jealousy (from the girls).
+We are also responsible for helping and encouraging our fellow Christian friends by not intentionally tempting them to have impure thoughts or even thoughts of jealousy.
 "Therefore encourage one another and build one another up, just as you are doing" (1 Thessalonians 5:11).